William0617/CSE597HW3/Readme.md

 ## Info of the Files
 1. gpl.txt and license.txt include licensing information.
-2. LU.cpp, Jacobi.cpp and GetMatrix.cpp are source codes.
+2. mkl_solver.cpp are source codes.

 ## Other Info
 Please check the report to get more information of the project.